Curve-Labs/backend-challenge/README.md

 ## Challenge

-For the challenge, you will first be required to deploy a `CRPFactory` and use it to [configurable rights pool](https://github.com/balancer-labs/configurable-rights-pool) and transfer its ownership to a DAO powered by [DAOstack’s Arc1.0](https://github.com/daostack/arc').
+For the challenge, you will first be required to deploy a `CRPFactory` and use it to deploy [configurable rights pool](https://github.com/balancer-labs/configurable-rights-pool) and transfer its ownership to a DAO powered by [DAOstack’s Arc1.0](https://github.com/daostack/arc').
 From there, you will deploy a DAOstack [scheme](https://daostack.github.io/DAOstack-Hackers-Kit/gettingStarted/setupGenericScheme/) that the DAO can use to govern the pool you created in the first step.
+Also you will create a  minimal-viable-proposal UI that appears in [Alchemy](https://alchemy.daostack.io/).

 For `ConfigurableRightsPool.sol`, the DAO should be able to govern the following parameters for its pool: